Ex-Thai PM Thaksin To Face Trial For Royal Insult - UrduPoint

 Prayuth Pecharakun, spokesman for the attorney general, said Thaksin would be summoned to court on June 18 to answer charges under the kingdom's strict lese-majeste laws.

-The decision comes as a blow to Thaksin, a two-time premier ousted in a 2006 coup who returned to Thailand last year after 15 years living overseas as his Pheu Thai party took power at the head of a coalition government.
+Thaksin, 74, is a two-time premier who was ousted in a 2006 coup and then lived in self exile for 15 years.

+He returned to Thailand last year as his Pheu Thai party took power at the head of a coalition government.

 "The attorney general cannot bring him to court today, as his (Thaksin's) lawyer said he has Covid."